Internal Investigations

 Clarification of objectives, scope, reporting lines and confidentiality (Legal, Compliance, HR, supervisory bodies).

-• Investigation plan & document review
+• Investigation plan & document/data capture

 • Interviews & hearings